mstksg/inCode/copy/entries/typed-sm-lc-1.md

 -------------

-Well, we set out with a simple goal: an expression language that lives within Haskell that we can inspect interrogate within the language, but where it was impossible to construct (in Haskell) a term that did not type-check (in the domain language).
+Well, we set out with a simple goal: an expression language that lives within Haskell that we can inspect and interrogate within the language, but where it was impossible to construct (in Haskell) a term that did not type-check (in the domain language).

-There were some decisions that were made that could have gone either way, like using row types for the record and sum type specification, but overall the goal was to create a solid inductive system that can be easily pattern-matched and prove with normal Haskell tools.
+There were some decisions that were made that could have gone either way, like using row types for the record and sum type specification, but overall the goal was to create a solid inductive system that can be easily pattern-matched and reasoned about with normal Haskell tools.

 But, honestly, why does it matter that our expression language has to reject invalid domain-level terms at the Haskell level?
-Why couldn't we go the way of other expression DSLs in Haskell, where we settle with "untyped" terms being expressible in Haskell, and validated using a separate `typeCheck` function to validate terms at run-time?
+Why couldn't we go the way of other expression DSLs in Haskell, where we settle with "untyped" terms being expressible in Haskell, and validated using a separate `typeCheck` function to validate terms at runtime?

 I don't know.
 But really, maybe this is another way of taking the old [Parse, Don't Validate][pdn] adage to the extreme.
 Why allow yourself to construct